-A. Convergence
+5.1 Convergence

 The convergence threshold (how many bands are necessary) strongly depends on the material.
-In some cases ~ 300 bands is sufficient, but in others it often needs ~ 1000 bands.
+In some cases $\sim 300$ bands are sufficient, but in others, it often needs $\sim 1000$ bands.
 We do not have a general rule to establish which materials will show a slow or fast convergence.
 Nevertheless, we believe it is instructive to discuss the outcomes of our convergence analysis.

 Notice that the Löwdin partitioning from Eq.
 (5) has two distinct contributions.
 The first two terms in Eq.
-(5) are the zeroth and first order perturbation terms.
+(5) are the zeroth and first-order perturbation terms.
 These terms do not change as we increase the number of DFT bands (provided that there are enough bands to converge the DFT calculation itself).
-The zeroth order term is essentially given by the DFT eigenstates, and the first order terms is given by the matrix elements $\langle m|H'(\mathbf{k})|n\rangle = 2\mathbf{k}\cdot\mathbf{P}{m,n}$ between eigenstates of set A, which is the low energy sector of interest.
-In contrast, the third term defines the second order corrections, which are quadratic in k (assuming a diagonal basis at k = 0).
-In this case, the second order contributions depend explicitly on the sum over the remote set of bands B. These are the terms that strongly depend on the number of remote bands.
+The zeroth order term is essentially given by the DFT eigenstates, and the first order terms are given by the matrix elements $\langle m|H'(k)|n\rangle = 2k \cdot P{m,n}$ between eigenstates of set A, which is the low energy sector of interest.
+In contrast, the third term defines the second-order corrections, which are quadratic in k (assuming a diagonal basis at k = 0).
+In this case, the second-order contributions depend explicitly on the sum over the remote set of bands B. These are the terms that strongly depend on the number of remote bands.

-To check for the convergence, we plot the values of the Hamiltonian coefficients c_j associated with second order corrections as a function of the number of remote bands.
+To check for convergence, we plot the values of the Hamiltonian coefficients $c_j$ associated with second-order corrections as a function of the number of remote bands.
 In the Examples folder in the code repository, one finds these plots for all cases presented in this paper.
 Here, in the top panels of Fig. 8, we select a few illustrative cases.
-In the bottom panels of Fig. 8 we combine the discrete derivatives of c_j into a single dimensionless metric for convergence $\mathcal{C}(N)$, which read as where $c_j(N)$ refers to the coefficient calculated using N remote bands.
-With increasing N, the coefficients are expect to converge, consequently $\mathcal{C}(N) \to 0$.
-The data for $\mathcal{C}(N)$ is shown in blue dots on the bottom panels of Fig. 8, which is significantly noisy due to the discrete jumps on the evolution of c_j with increasing N. Therefore, we also plot a moving average $\mathcal{C}(N)$ (orange lines) to clearly show the convergence.
-For spinless graphene in Fig. 8(a), there are only two second order c_j terms (neglecting terms with k_z , since it is a 2D material), and we see that it reaches convergence with less than 300 remote bands.
+In the bottom panels of Fig. 8 we combine the discrete derivatives of $c_j$ into a single dimensionless metric for convergence C(N), which read as where $c_j(N)$ refers to the coefficient calculated using N remote bands.
+With increasing N, the coefficients are expected to converge, consequently $\mathcal{C}(N) \to 0$ .
+The data for $\mathcal{C}(N)$ is shown in blue dots on the bottom panels of Fig. 8, which is significantly noisy due to the discrete jumps on the evolution of $c_j$ with increasing N. Therefore, we also plot a moving average $\mathcal{C}(N)$ (orange lines) to clearly show the convergence.
+For spinless graphene in Fig. 8(a), there are only two second order $c_j$ terms (neglecting terms with $k_z$ , since it is a 2D material), and we see that it reaches convergence with less than 300 remote bands.

-In contrast, for MoS_2 , the convergence requires at least ~ 500 remote bands.
+In contrast, for $MoS_2$ , the convergence requires at least ~ 500 remote bands.
 Interestingly, it has been recently shown that TMDC materials indeed require a large number of bands to converge the orbital angular momenta [42-45].
-This fact may be associated to the large number of unoccupied bands with plane-wave character that appear due to the spatial extension of the vacuum region.
-The GaN and GaP cases in Figs. 8(c)-(d) is an interesting case, they belong to the same class of materials, but GaP reaches convergence with ~ 200 remote bands, while GaN is not yet fully converged for ~ 1000 remote bands.
-Unlike monolayer materials, GaN compound is not described by any vacuum region, and therefore we speculate that such poor convergence may be related to details of the pseudopotential [100] and the electronegativity of Nitrogen.
+This fact may be associated with the large number of unoccupied bands with plane-wave character that appear due to the spatial extension of the vacuum region.
+The GaN and GaP cases in Figs. 8(c)-(d) are interesting cases, they belong to the same class of materials, but GaP reaches convergence with ~ 200 remote bands, while GaN is not yet fully converged for ~ 1000 remote bands.
+Unlike monolayer